influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/nodes/influx_q_l_node.md

     parent: nodes
 ---

-An [InfluxQLNode](/kapacitor/v1.3/nodes/influx_q_l_node/) performs the available function from the InfluxQL language.
+An InfluxQLNode performs any of the available functions from the InfluxQL language.
 These function can be performed on a stream or batch edge.
 The resulting edge is dependent on the function.
 For a stream edge, all points with the same time are accumulated into the function.